Create and configure models

 Properties

 - Not all model properties listed below will be available for all connectors.
-If you do not see a property listed here in the Page Designer, it may not be available for your connector.
+If you do not see a property listed here in the Page Designer, it may not be supported by your connector.
+These properties are detailed in the respective connector topics.
+For more information, see Connectors.

 -